tjsadsnative/picatcha.github.io/_posts/sdk/2014-10-02-openrtb-spec.md

 ##Overview

-a.
-AdsNative receives a request on page load
+1. AdsNative receives a request on page load
-b.
-AdsNative Exchange makes bid requests via a JSON HTTP POST to our bidding partners endpoints
+2. AdsNative Exchange makes bid requests via a JSON HTTP POST to our bidding partners endpoints
-c.
-AdsNative Exchange uses DSI (demand source integration) technology to award the impression to one of the following sources at the second highest price: c.1.
-Adsnative Marketplace c.2.
-Direct Sold campaigns via AdsNative Platform c.3.
-Bidders on AdsNative Exchange(you)
+3. AdsNative Exchange uses DSI (demand source integration) technology to award the impression to one of the following sources at the second highest price:
+  1. Adsnative Marketplace
+  2. Direct Sold campaigns via AdsNative Platform
+  3. Bidders on AdsNative Exchange(you)
-d.
-If a bidder wins the auction, AdsNative Exchange will send an HTTP GET to the url you have specified in “nurl” with all OpenRTB 2.2 macros replaced
+4. If a bidder wins the auction, AdsNative Exchange will send an HTTP GET to the url you have specified in “nurl” with all OpenRTB 2.2 macros replaced

 ---